winitzki/scall/tutorial/programming_dhall.md

 - An expression of the form `∀(x : sometype1) → sometype2` is always a _function type_: in other words, an expression that can be used as a type annotation for a function.
 In particular, `sometype2` must be a type.

 Expressions of the form `∀(x : sometype1) → sometype2` may be used as type annotations for functions of the form `λ(x : sometype1) → something2`.
-(However, it is not important that the name `x` be the same in the function and in its type.)
+(However, it is not required that the name `x` be the same in the function and in its type.)

 For example, the function that appends `"..."` to a string argument is written like this: